Create a Website Account - Manage notification subscriptions, save form progress and more.

-1. One-story detached accessory structures used as tool and storage sheds, playhouses and similar uses, provided the overall height is less than ten feet and the floor area does not exceed 120 square feet.* (Zoning Permit Required)
+1. One-story detached accessory structures used as tool and storage sheds, playhouses and similar uses, provided the overall height is less than ten feet and the floor area does not exceed 120 square feet (200 ft² for residential lots).* (Zoning Permit Required)

 2. Fences not over 6 feet (1829 mm) high.
 (Zoning Permit Required)

 4. Retaining walls that are not over 4 feet (1219 mm) in height measured from the bottom of the footing to the top of the wall, unless supporting a surcharge or impounding Class I, II or IIIA liquids.

 5. Water tanks supported directly on grade if the capacity does not exceed 5,000 gallons (18 925 L) and the ratio of height to diameter or width does not exceed 2:1.